 Shaftesbury Peer Support Group

-Please remember to look at the website News page for details of when and where the Peer Support Group is meeting.
+We are hoping to get back to The Royal British Legion Hall and The Grosvenor Arms Hotel in the near future so please remember to look at the website News page for details of when and where the Peer Support Group is meeting.

 Peer support happens when people who have similar experiences of something difficult such as mental health problems come together to support each other.
 Crucially, the people involved play an active role in creating a safe environment for each other.
 In this space, people can use their shared experiences to give and receive support from each other.
 Peers make choices about what parts of their personal experiences they talk about, seek support for, and use to support other people.